nagbattula8/TfliteJavaCode/com/example/android/tflitecamerademo/Readme.md

 			B1: Remove all other elements in the queue which are not empty and fill their places with empty elements.
 Batch these elements with the model extracted in B
 		C. Execute each batched model in B.
 		D. If a model instance arrives at time t, add it to its respective queue.
 Or else add empty element to each queue because we removed an element from each queue in B.

+ImageClassifier.java:

+	Abstract class provided by TFLite documentation which contains some methods that are implemented by respective models' classes.